April 23, 2021

 But then he says while looking at her with a lovesick gaze, “To be honest, I wouldn’t be able to sleep unless I heard you singing.”
 Darren seems to want to ignore Peter’s obvious infatuation, so instead, she quickly pats him on the head like he’s a dog and says, “Aw, you’re so sweet,” before she walks quickly into her room.

 Eventually, Peter’s unrequited feelings for Darren come out in resentful ways.
-On Darren’s birthday, she celebrates with Peter a small group of about six other friends who have gathered at Darren and Peter’s apartment for a casual party.
+On Darren’s birthday, she celebrates with Peter and a small group of about six other friends who have gathered at Darren and Peter’s apartment for a casual party.
 But it quickly turns into an angry argument when Peter deliberately mentions that Darren has been making money as an escort.

 Darren immediately gets defensive and tells everyone that she doesn’t have sex with the men she gets paid to date.
 But the opinions in the group vary on whether or not what she does is really just a form of prostitution.
 It’s one of the best scenes in the movie because it realistically shows how people can have different opinions on what “escorting” really means and how the escorts should be judged.
 Not surprisingly, the paying clients are usually judged less harshly than the escorts.